xuankimtran/docs-1/pages/katalon-analytics/docs/setup-org-team-project.md

 ---
-title: "How to set up Katalon TestOps Organization, Team and Project"
+title: "How to set up Katalon TestOps Organization"
 sidebar: katalon_studio_docs_sidebar
 permalink: katalon-analytics/docs/setup-org-team-project.html
+redirect_from:
+    - "/katalon-analytics/docs/manage-org.html"
+    - "/katalon-analytics/docs/kt-user-role-permission.html"
+    - "/display/KA/User+Management/"
+    - "/display/KA/User%20Management/"
+    - "/x/lQjR/"
+    - "/katalon-analytics/docs/user-management/"
+    - "/katalon-analytics/docs/setup-org-team-project/"
+    - "/katalon-analytics/docs/manage-org.html"

 ---
 This tutorial shows you how to set up an Organization properly in Katalon TestOps, and to create teams and projects.
 One member of the team can complete these steps to invite all the others to an Organization for working on projects.